meteor/meteor/content/testing.md

 <img src="images/mocha-test-results.png">

-Usually, while developing an application, it make sense to run `meteor test` on a second port (say `3100`), while also running your main application in a separate process:
+Usually, while developing an application, it makes sense to run `meteor test` on a second port (say `3100`), while also running your main application in a separate process:

 ```bash
 # in one terminal window